Walmart cuts profit outlook as shoppers adapt to inflation

 The news from Walmart comes as the Federal Reserve is set to announce another hefty hike in its benchmark interest rate on Wednesday.
 Together with its previous rate increases, the Fed’s moves will make borrowing costlier for individuals and companies and likely damper the economy over time.

 Walmart said its namesake U.S. division is expected to report comparable sales, excluding fuel, to be up 6%.
-That’s higher than previously expected but the mix is more heavily weighted toward lower-margin food and consumer basics.
+That’s higher than previously expected, but the mix is more heavily weighted toward lower-margin food and consumer basics.
 Walmart is slated to report fiscal second quarter results on Aug.
 16.

 “The increasing levels of food and fuel inflation are affecting how customers spend,” said Walmart CEO Doug McMillon in a statement.

+The government’s consumer price index soared 9.1% in June compared with a year ago, the biggest yearly increase since 1981, with nearly half of the increase due to higher energy costs.

+As of Monday, the average price of gasoline has slipped to $4.35, down from $4.90 a month ago but still way up from $3.15 a year ago.

-McMillon said the company is expecting more pressure on general merchandise in the second half of the year.
+McMillon said Walmart is expecting more pressure on general merchandise in the second half of the year.
 However, Walmart said it is encouraged by the early signs for sales of back-to-school supplies.

 Walmart said that during the second quarter, the company made progress reducing inventory, managing prices to reflect certain supply-chain costs and inflation, and reducing storage costs associated with a backlog of shipping containers.